Mettler-Toledo International (NYSE:MTD) Releases FY 2022 Earnings Guidance

-Several research analysts recently issued reports on the stock.
-StockNews.com started coverage on shares of Mettler-Toledo International in a research note on Thursday, March 31st.
-They set a buy rating on the stock.
-Robert W. Baird raised their price objective on shares of Mettler-Toledo International from $1,531.00 to $1,595.00 in a research note on Friday, February 11th.
-The Goldman Sachs Group lowered shares of Mettler-Toledo International from a neutral rating to a sell rating and set a $1,240.00 price objective on the stock. in a research note on Thursday, March 10th.
-Finally, Wells Fargo & Company raised shares of Mettler-Toledo International from an equal weight rating to an overweight rating and dropped their price objective for the company from $1,600.00 to $1,410.00 in a research note on Monday, April 25th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of Hold and an average price target of $1,449.25.
+Several equities research analysts have recently weighed in on MTD shares.
+Robert W. Baird upped their price target on Mettler-Toledo International from $1,531.00 to $1,595.00 in a research report on Friday, February 11th.
+The Goldman Sachs Group lowered Mettler-Toledo International from a neutral rating to a sell rating and set a $1,240.00 price objective for the company. in a research note on Thursday, March 10th.
+StockNews.com initiated coverage on shares of Mettler-Toledo International in a research note on Thursday, March 31st.
+They issued a buy rating for the company.
+Finally, Wells Fargo & Company upgraded shares of Mettler-Toledo International from an equal weight rating to an overweight rating and lowered their price objective for the company from $1,600.00 to $1,410.00 in a research report on Monday, April 25th.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of Hold and a consensus target price of $1,449.25.

-In other news, CFO Shawn Vadala sold 1,846 shares of the business’s stock in a transaction that occurred on Friday, February 25th.
-The shares were sold at an average price of $1,445.00, for a total value of $2,667,470.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, insider Peter Aggersbjerg sold 694 shares of Mettler-Toledo International stock in a transaction on Tuesday, February 15th.
-The stock was sold at an average price of $1,424.29, for a total transaction of $988,457.26.
+In other news, Director Olivier A. Filliol sold 12,500 shares of the business’s stock in a transaction that occurred on Wednesday, March 2nd.
+The stock was sold at an average price of $1,390.27, for a total transaction of $17,378,375.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CFO Shawn Vadala sold 1,846 shares of the firm’s stock in a transaction on Friday, February 25th.
+The stock was sold at an average price of $1,445.00, for a total value of $2,667,470.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 17,540 shares of company stock valued at $24,552,512.
+Insiders have sold a total of 30,594 shares of company stock valued at $40,548,884 over the last 90 days.
 2.80% of the stock is currently owned by company insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-Vanguard Group Inc. increased its position in Mettler-Toledo International by 0.7% during the 1st quarter.
-Vanguard Group Inc. now owns 2,534,104 shares of the medical instruments supplier’s stock valued at $3,479,806,000 after purchasing an additional 17,826 shares during the period.
-Barclays PLC increased its position in Mettler-Toledo International by 8.2% during the 4th quarter.
-Barclays PLC now owns 205,188 shares of the medical instruments supplier’s stock valued at $348,247,000 after purchasing an additional 15,593 shares during the period.
-Deutsche Bank AG increased its position in Mettler-Toledo International by 3.0% during the 4th quarter.
-Deutsche Bank AG now owns 93,374 shares of the medical instruments supplier’s stock valued at $158,475,000 after purchasing an additional 2,737 shares during the period.
-Morgan Stanley increased its position in Mettler-Toledo International by 9.3% during the 2nd quarter.
-Morgan Stanley now owns 64,742 shares of the medical instruments supplier’s stock valued at $89,690,000 after purchasing an additional 5,515 shares during the period.
-Finally, Mar Vista Investment Partners LLC increased its position in Mettler-Toledo International by 7.8% during the 1st quarter.
-Mar Vista Investment Partners LLC now owns 64,189 shares of the medical instruments supplier’s stock valued at $88,144,000 after purchasing an additional 4,663 shares during the period.
-93.88% of the stock is currently owned by institutional investors.
+Several large investors have recently bought and sold shares of the company.
+Cambridge Investment Research Advisors Inc. lifted its stake in shares of Mettler-Toledo International by 8.0% in the 1st quarter.
+Cambridge Investment Research Advisors Inc. now owns 176 shares of the medical instruments supplier’s stock valued at $242,000 after purchasing an additional 13 shares during the period.
+Penserra Capital Management LLC boosted its holdings in shares of Mettler-Toledo International by 23.2% during the 4th quarter.
+Penserra Capital Management LLC now owns 101 shares of the medical instruments supplier’s stock valued at $171,000 after buying an additional 19 shares in the last quarter.
+Wetherby Asset Management Inc. boosted its stake in Mettler-Toledo International by 3.0% during the first quarter.
+Wetherby Asset Management Inc. now owns 782 shares of the medical instruments supplier’s stock worth $1,074,000 after acquiring an additional 23 shares in the last quarter.
+Cetera Investment Advisers grew its holdings in Mettler-Toledo International by 2.8% in the first quarter.
+Cetera Investment Advisers now owns 934 shares of the medical instruments supplier’s stock worth $1,283,000 after purchasing an additional 25 shares during the period.
+Finally, Federated Hermes Inc. increased its stake in shares of Mettler-Toledo International by 0.3% during the first quarter.
+Federated Hermes Inc. now owns 8,614 shares of the medical instruments supplier’s stock valued at $11,828,000 after purchasing an additional 27 shares in the last quarter.
+93.88% of the stock is owned by hedge funds and other institutional investors.

 Mettler-Toledo International Inc engages in the manufacture and supply of precision instruments and services worldwide.
 It operates in five segments: U.S. Operations, Swiss Operations, Western European Operations, Chinese Operations, and Other.
 The company's laboratory instruments include laboratory balances, liquid pipetting solutions, automated laboratory reactors, titrators, pH meters, process analytics sensors and analyzer technologies, physical value analyzers, thermal analysis systems, and other analytical instruments; and LabX, a laboratory software platform to manage and analyze data generated from its instruments.